Table of Contents[Hide][Show]

 I like making all my fastpass+ reservations for before lunch to allow us the chance to get additional ones if any are available.
 (Did you know?
 Once you have used your third fastpass you can schedule another using the My Disney Experience app on your phone.
 It’s a great way to save time!)

-If you’re like me, now would be the time to use your third and final pre-scheduled fastpass+.
-Our third fastpass+ is usually Star Tours – The Adventure Continues.
-Now that you’ve joined the Rebellion your job is to safely deliver the rebel spy to the Alliance base.
-Are you up for the challenge?
+So, before we chow down we use our third and final pre-scheduled fastpass+ for Star Tours – The Adventure Continues.
 With over 50 unique ride sequences including scenes from the latest Star Wars films each time you ride it’s a new adventure.

 Lunch options are plentiful at Hollywood Studios.

 Whether you are looking for something quick or wanting to be seated and take your time, Hollywood Studios dining has you covered.
 From being seated in a car shaped booth to being reprimanded for not finishing your meal by your loving aunt – the immersive theming Disney is known for holds true for each location.

-My family likes a longer break during lunch so we tend to do one of the many table-service meals.
+My family likes an extended break during lunch, so we tend to do one of the many table-service meals.
 A favorite is Sci-Fi Dine In Theater.
-While the food is ok, nothing beats the unique 50’s drive in atmosphere.
+While the food is ok, nothing beats the unique 50’s drive-in atmosphere.
 Who wouldn’t love sitting in a special car shaped booth while enjoying classic sci-fi movie clips on the large screen?

 TravelingMom Tip:If you are wanting to dine at any of the table-service restaurants on Disney property, I highly recommend making reservations.
 Dining reservations can be made up to 180 days in advance online or by phone.